isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-personal-pets.md

 GST relief may be granted on the importation of personal pets if:

 -   The pet owner is changing his place of residence to Singapore and qualifies for GST relief.
 Please refer to the  **Importing Personal Pets for Transfer of Residence**  section below for the procedures to apply for GST relief; or
 -   The pet owner is a bona fide traveller or crew member and qualifies for GST relief.
-Please refer to the Importing Personal Pets for Overseas Travel section below for the procedures to apply for GST relief; or
+Please refer to the <b>Importing Personal Pets for Overseas Travel</b> section below for the procedures to apply for GST relief; or
 -   The pet is imported by  **air** as manifested cargoes and the  **total CIF value does not exceed S$400**.
 The table below illustrates the procedures and requirements for importing personal pets.

 The National Parks Board (NParks)  [Animal and Veterinary Service](https://www.nparks.gov.sg/avs){:target="_blank"} (AVS) regulates all importation of live pets.
 Importers must comply with NParks' AVS' [import licence and pet quarantine requirements](https://www.nparks.gov.sg/avs/pets/bringing-animals-into-singapore-and-exporting/bringing-in-and-transshipping-dogs-and-cats/general-information){:target="_blank"} and obtain approval  **before** importing the pets from overseas.